charlesLoder/havarotjs/README.md

 #### Cluster.hasLongVowel

-Returns `true` if the following long vowel character are present:
+Returns `true` if one of the following long vowel characters is present:

 - \u{05B5} TSERE
 - \u{05B8} QAMATS